 This is a story about a “highway” that is more like a paved horse trail.
 The road meanders between and through spectacular granite formations.
 Spruce and pine forests surround it.
 Colorful aspen and birch trees, in season, peek through the evergreen forest.
 This is about a 14-mile drive that will remain indelibly lodged in our travel memories.

-We took the scenic Wildlife Loop Road, 18 miles of road in open grasslands where we sighted at least three herds of bison, two of which were of the close encounters type.
+We took the scenic Wildlife Loop Road, an 18-mile loop through open grasslands.
+Along the way, we spotted at least three herds of bison, and two of these sightings were of the close-encounters type.

-Just as Joanne was hitting the brakes, I took my camera out hoping to record the event and hopefully get a shot before they moved on.
-Well, I could have taken a thousand images before they finally gave us a breach large enough for our motorhome to safely proceed.
-By the third encounter further in the loop, we were seasoned veterans.
-The excitement of the first crossing having already dissipated.
+Just as Joanne was hitting the brakes, I took my camera out, hoping to capture the event and get a great shot before the bison moved on.
+Turns out I could have taken a thousand images before they finally gave us a breach large enough for our motorhome to safely proceed.
+By the third encounter further in the loop, we were seasoned veterans, the excitement of the first crossing having already dissipated.
 It remains, however, a spectacular sight.

-Once passed the loop’s visitor center (a recently renovated stone and wood beam structure worth the visit), we came to a stop at a place where wild donkeys roam freely.
+Once passed the visitor center, a recently renovated stone and wood beam structure worth the visit, we came to a stop at a place where wild donkeys roam freely.
 Sadly, these donkeys are more domesticated than your real wild variety, as guided tourist vans include this stop on their daily routes and feed the animals.
-We are not certain this is the best way to care for these so-called “wild” animals as they seem totally dependent on humans for their food.
+We are not certain this is the best way to care for these so-called “wild” animals, as they seem totally dependent on humans for their food.

-The loop road takes us to highway 87 where we turned north to start the journey on the Needles Hwy.
-This road, planned by the state’s Governor Peter Norbeck nearly 100 years ago, was completed in 1922.
+The loop road took us to Highway 87, where we turned north to start the journey on Needles Highway.
+This road, planned by former South Dakota Governor Peter Norbeck nearly 100 years ago, was completed in 1922.
 Not quite knowing what to expect, we started our journey from the south, heading northwest towards Sylvan Lake.
 There are warnings about the size of vehicles that can safely make it through the few tunnels along the road.
 Do not underestimate these warnings. as those tunnels are very narrow and of low clearance.

 What strikes you at first as you proceed along the road is the feeling that you are in someone’s driveway.
 The narrow pavement is well maintained and there are no dividing lines.
-There is no shoulder to speak of on either side of the road, so meeting another large vehicle demands careful execution on both parts, notwithstanding the poor driving conditions.
-Then we arrived at our first major challenge of the day.
+There is no shoulder to speak of on either side of the road, so meeting another large vehicle demands careful execution on both parts, notwithstanding the poor driving conditions we encountered.
+Eventually, we arrived at our first major challenge of the day.

 Iron Creek Tunnel

 We stopped the vehicles and marveled at the workmanship involved in blasting a hole in such a massive granite wall.
-Either Governor Norbeck had foreseen that our Unity would fit nicely into the opening 100 years later, or LTV designers got it just right.
-Either way, we were thankful to be able to safely proceed through the tunnel and resume our journey towards what would become one of the most challenging driving feats we had ever encountered.
-The Needles Eye Tunnel.
+Either Governor Norbeck had foreseen that our Unity would fit nicely into the opening 100 years earlier, or LTV designers got it just right.
+Either way, we were thankful to be able to safely proceed through the tunnel and resume our journey towards what would become one of the most challenging driving feats we had ever encountered: Needles Eye Tunnel.

 Needles Eye Tunnel